Medusa Was a Victim Before Becoming a Snake-haired Gorgon

 Myth and Monstrosity in Ancient Greece

-Today, we view Greek mythology as entertaining stories of fictional gods, goddesses, heroes and monsters, but the ancient Greeks saw myth as true stories from a distant past.
+Today, we view Greek mythology as entertaining stories of fictional gods, goddesses, heroes and monsters, but in the ancient Greek world, myths were regarded as quasi-historical stories from a distant past.

 "They couldn't put a date on it, but the ancient Greeks didn't doubt that something real had taken place 'once upon a time,'" says Syropoulos.
 "Nobody doubted that Hercules went to the underworld and brought back the three-headed dog, Cerberus, or that Jason went to the other side and retrieved the Golden Fleece."